This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

-Trigger exit popups with different persuasive contents,
+Trigger exit popups with different persuasive content,

 Always apply an A/B test to your webpages.

 Average time on site is the average duration that people have viewed a single page.
-A high bounce rate means a low average time on site – users are not staying enough to take the desired action for achieving the business goal.
+A high bounce rate means a low average time on site – users are not staying long enough to take the desired action for achieving the business goal.

-Value per visitor metric shows how much an average visitor costs to your business, so you may know how much digital marketing budget you need in the next period.
+Value per visitor metric shows how much an average visitor costs your business, so you may know how much digital marketing budget you need in the next period.

-Formula for value per visitor is provided below;
+The formula for value per visitor is provided below;